 \section{Results}

 We compared the angular momentum supply at the BH event horizon radius for the thin disk model and the MAD simulations.
-Surprisingly, we found that the hydrodynamic disk in the MAD simulations does not behave in the same way as the NT disk.
-The infalling material in the inner accretion disk becomes strongly sub-Keplerian, with an angular momentum flux, computed using the hydrodynamic component of $T^{r}_{\phi}$, on the BH only $37 \%$ of the non-relativistic Keplerian value, shown in Figure \ref{fig:Ang_Kep_drop}.
-It is conceivable that due to the presence of large-scale magnetic fields, the angular momentum is extracted from the gas, leading to a sub-Keplerian flow.
-Hence, the disk has less angular momentum to offer the BH and might not be able to significantly contribute to spinning up the BH.
+We found that the hydrodynamic disk in the MAD simulations does not behave in the same way as the NT disk.
+Figure \ref{fig:Ang_Kep_drop} shows that the infalling material in the inner accretion disk becomes strongly sub-Keplerian and sub-NT.
+Strikingly, specific angular momentum flux on the BH, computed using the hydrodynamic component of $T^{r}_{\phi}$ (Eq.~\ref{eq:fLoverfM}), makes up only $37 \%$ of the NT value, a consequence of strong magnetic fields in MADs.
+This value is strikingly low even for MADs, because usually MAD angular momentum is compared to the Keplerian value, with the typical degree of MAD sub-Keplerian rotation quoted at around $50$\% \citep{2008ApJ...677..317I,2012MNRAS.423.3083M,2022MNRAS.511.2040B}.
+Hence, the disk has nearly three times less specific angular momentum than the NT expectation to offer the BH and might not be able to significantly contribute to spinning up the BH.